Nonviolent Communication™ Skills and Dementia

 Why have you started talking about me as if I weren’t in the room?
 Mr. Jones might ask.
 This is the moment when a person seems to disappear behind dementia.
 Like one person I used to know…

-More information on Books about Dementia
+More information on Books related to Dementia

 NVC Dementia Web Resources